mariotlemes/non3GPP-WiFi/README.md

 ([UE-non3GPP](https://github.com/my5G/UE-IoT-non3GPP)).
 Y1 interface is responsible for the connection between User Equipment (UE-non3GPP) and Access Point (AP) and Y2 establishes connection between AP and N3IWF.

-The network architecture for untrusted WLAN access interworking with 5GCN is shown in figure below.
-A UE-non3GPP accessing the 5GCN through an untrusted WLAN shall support NAS signalling and shall initially register and authenticate with the 5GCN using the N3IWF.
-The component of core - AMF (Access and Mobility Management Function) - is used to register the UE-non3GPP and the AUSF (Authentication Server Function) is used to authenticate the UE-non3GPP using EAP-AKA/5G-AKA authentication.
+The network architecture is shown in figure below.
+A UE-non3GPP accessing the 5GCN through an untrusted WLAN (my5gcore) shall support NAS signalling and shall initially register and authenticate with the 5GCN using the N3IWF and N1 interface.
+The component of core - AMF (Access and Mobility Management Function) - is used to register the UE-non3GPP and the AUSF (Authentication Server Function) is used to authenticate the UE-non3GPP.
 The UE-non3GPP shall establish PDU sessions using the IPsec signalling SA using the NAS session management messages with the SMF (Session Management Function) via the AMF.
-The transfer of data packets between the UE-non3GPP and Data Network (Dn) uses the secure IPsec tunnel between UE-non3GPP and N3IWF and the GTP-U tunnel between N3IWF and UPF (User Plane Function).
+The transfer of data packets between the UE-non3GPP and Data Network (DN) uses the secure IPsec tunnel between UE-non3GPP and N3IWF and the GTP-U tunnel between N3IWF and UPF (User Plane Function).

 <p align="center">
     <img src="figs/proposal.png" width="100%"/>